_meta field for platform-level configuration that sits alongside inputSchema and outputSchema. This guide covers the three _meta capabilities:

 In the marketplace, each contributor has different upstream constraints.
 Without pacing hints, an agent can generate loops that are valid code but operationally unsafe for your API key tier.
 Publishing_meta.rateLimit (or _meta.rateLimitHints) gives Context two things:

-- Better planning (prefer batch/snapshot tools, avoid risky fan-out patterns)
+- Better execution choices (prefer batch/snapshot tools, avoid risky fan-out patterns)

 - Safer runtime pacing (respect cooldowns and concurrency intent)